MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/hardware-request-and-management/use.md

 1. Select a request for review and then select the **Request Name** hyperlink for the row.
 1. The Hardware Request *General* tab provides an overview of the request.
 The information helps the administrator make a decision to approve or reject the request.
 The overview includes sections:
     1. Details – Name, Business Group, Submitted by, Requires purchasing indicator (update from *Yes* to *No*; you'll notice the *Status Tracker* will change, with the steps for *Purchase* and *Receive* disappearing), Amount, Submitted on date/time, Completed on date, Requested for, and Request number
-    1. Approval – Status, Comments, Approved by, Approved on
+    1. Approval – Status, Comments, Approved by, and Approved on
     1. Additional details – free text inputted from request
-    1. Items – list includes product description, quantity and price
+    1. Items – list includes product description, quantity, and price
     1. Purchase Orders
     1. Assets
-1. The Header section contains the status tracker which:
+1. The Header section contains the status tracker that:
     1. allows the administrator to quickly identify where in the process the request is
-    1. has executable functions for each step in the process
+    1. has functions for each step in the process
 1. Approve in the Hardware Management app
     1. Within the status tracker, select **Review**
     1. Update the Approval Status from *Pending* to *Approved*
     1. In this case, purchasing is not required.
 For *Require Purchasing?* change the default from *Yes* to *No*
-    1. Select **Run Flow** to *Notify Review Complete*, which will notify the user making the request of the approval action.
+    1. Select **Run Flow** to *Notify Review Complete*, which will notify the user making the request of the approval action
-    1. Select **Next Stage** to advance to the *Deliver* step.
+    1. Select **Next Stage** to advance to the *Deliver* step

 > [!NOTE]
 >